Introduction

 You will learn how to :

-• build and add features both using the Shinkai AI assistance and manually
+• build a tool and add features step by step using the Shinkai AI-assisted tool builder.

-• combine Shinkai tools efficiently (optional features, customizability, config validation, error handling, design decisions)
+• combine Shinkai tools efficiently (optional features, customizability, config validation, error handling)

 • implement Optical Character Recognition